patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ### Hackathon
-* At the Hackathon, I worked with Devan to debug NNLearner2 and get it working
+* At the Hackathon, I worked with Devan to debug NNLearner2 and get it working.

 ## Week 12, Nov 8th